-When considering your application, the BLA may require you to provide further information.
-The BLA may refuse your application if you do not provide this within a reasonable timeframe.
+When considering your application, the Business Licensing Authority may require you to provide further information.
+It may refuse your application if you do not provide this within a reasonable timeframe.

 Change of information

-If there are any changes to the information you provide in your application after you lodge it, you must notify the BLA in writing as soon as possible.
+If there are any changes to the information you provide in your application after you lodge it, you must notify the Business Licensing Authority in writing as soon as possible.

 Sharing your information

-The BLA may need to give your information to:
+The Business Licensing Authority may need to give your information to: